tud-amr/guidance_planner/README.md

 - Winding angles
 - UVD

-For more information on these, see [1].
+For more information on these comparison functions, see Appendix A of [1].

+The goals of the guidance planner can be configured with a set of 2D points with their individual costs or as a reference path in 2D.
+For more information, see the [examples](#examples).

 ### Limitations
 The package was designed for 2D dynamic environments.
 Higher dimensional applications may be possible, but are not yet supported.